-No evidence was found to suggest that the expansion of the definition of steviol glycosides for use as sweeteners to include all steviol glycosides present in the stevia leaf poses any public health and safety concerns.
-It is expected that all steviol glycosides will be hydrolysed completely to steviol by gut microflora.
+No evidence was found to suggest that the expansion of the definition of steviol glycosides for use as sweeteners to include all steviol glycosides present in the stevia leaf posed any public health and safety concerns.
+It was expected that all steviol glycosides will be hydrolysed completely to steviol by gut microflora.

-FSANZ concludes that broadening the definition and hence specification for steviol glycosides preparations to include any mixture of individual steviol glycosides extracted from the stevia leaf is justified.
+FSANZ concluded that broadening the definition and hence specification for steviol glycosides preparations to include any mixture of individual steviol glycosides extracted from the stevia leaf was justified.
 The same analytical methods currently used for steviol glycosides can be used to identify these other minor steviol glycosides.
+The current ingredient labelling requirements for steviol glycosides added to food as an intense sweetener food additive still apply; it can be listed as 'steviol glycosides' or with the code number '960'.